unthingable/contexture/README.md

 ### Exclusions

 You have a complex dict but you only care to broadcast a part of it.
-Add it to `ignore` and it will not be reported.
+Add the private bits to `ignore` and it will not be reported.

 ```python
 mydict = dict(x=1, y=2, privatestuff=whatever)